 - Your favorite Percula just had a birthday.

 You name the problem and the first cure you hear is to perform a partial water change.
-So, what does performing a partial water change on a saltwater aquarium actually accomplish?
-Water changes are performed to accomplish 2 goals: Dilute the bad stuff (nitrates, medications, toxins) and/or increase the good stuff (calcium, iodine, pH buffers) in your tank water.
+So, what does performing a partial water change on a saltwater aquarium accomplish?
+Water changes are performed to accomplish two goals: Dilute the bad stuff (nitrates, medications, toxins) and/or increase the good stuff (calcium, iodine, pH buffers) in your tank water.

-There are a number of alternatives to water changes:
+There are several alternatives to water changes.

 Most medication and water treatment instructions advise you to turn off your protein skimmer while the tank is being treated.
 The reason for this is that foam fractionating removes a lot of materials from your aquarium water, including the medication and water treatment materials.

 If a protein skimmer is included in your aquarium system, it can be used to remove undesirable materials, rather than performing a water change.
-The "Vodka Method" reduces both nitrates and phosphates if your filtration system includes a protein skimmer.
+The "vodka method" reduces both nitrates and phosphates if your filtration system includes a protein skimmer.